 The most common cause is obviously a loose belt.
 Drive belts need to be replaced at regular intervals, which is a lot shorter than the life expectancy of the water pump pulley for example.

 Rubberized parts, such as hoses and plastic undercovers, can also become loose and rub on moving parts.
-Plastic clips can also dry out with time and break, causing wires and various rubber components to touch the exhaust and cause an annoying burned rubber smell.
+Plastic clips can also dry out with time and break.
+This causes wires and various rubber components to touch the exhaust and cause an annoying burned rubber smell.

 But that was before.